Kotlin/kotlinx.coroutines/docs/topics/coroutines-basics.md

 The `kotlinx.coroutines` library includes different dispatchers for different use cases.
 For example, [`Dispatchers.Default`](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/-dispatchers/-default.html) runs coroutines on a shared pool of threads performing work in the background, separate from the main thread.
+This makes it an ideal choice for CPU-intensive operations like data processing.

 To specify a dispatcher for a coroutine builder like `CoroutineScope.launch()`, pass it as an argument: